muratk3n/thirdwave/en/README.md

 ---

-@Dr_ThomasZ
+"@Dr_ThomasZ

 Two of the next four candidate missions for @NASASolarSystem’s Discovery Program are focused on Venus, as is Europe’s EnVision mission, in which NASA is a partner.
-Venus also is a planetary destination we can reach with smaller missions
+Venus also is a planetary destination we can reach with smaller missions"

 ---